 Antimicrobial Stewardship, CoDirector

-Dr. Cofsky is a graduate of Duquesne University.
-She completed an ASHP-accredited Pharmacy Practice Residency at Penn State Hershey Medical Center in Hershey, PA and an Infectious Diseases Pharmacy Residency at Stony Brook University Medical Center in Stony Brook, Long Island, NY.
+Rebecca Cofsky is a graduate of Duquesne University.
+She completed an ASHP-accredited Pharmacy Practice Residency at Penn State Hershey Medical Center in Hershey, Pa., and an Infectious Diseases Pharmacy Residency at Stony Brook University Medical Center in Stony Brook, Long Island, N.Y.
 Rebecca’s current professional interests include antimicrobial stewardship, antimicrobial resistance, and infectious diseases in immunosuppressed patients.

-Dr. Ghoubrial-Waibel is a graduate of the University of the Sciences in Philadelphia.
-Gina began her employment with the Reading Hospital in 2001.
-Prior to joining the clinical pharmacy team, she was a staff pharmacist for 5 years.
-Dr. Ghoubrial-Waibel has implemented new policies and procedures in the Emergency Department such as pharmacy providing alteplase for ischemic stroke patients.
+Regine Ghoubrial-Waibel is a graduate of the University of the Sciences in Philadelphia.
+Gina began her employment with Reading Hospital in 2001.
+Prior to joining the clinical pharmacy team, she was a staff pharmacist for five years.
+Gina has implemented new policies and procedures in the Emergency Department such as pharmacy providing alteplase for ischemic stroke patients.

 Clinical Pharmacy Specialist, Heart Failure

-Dr. Yakabosky received her Bachelor’s Degree from Temple University, School of Pharmacy and her Doctor of Pharmacy from the Bernard J. Dunn School of Pharmacy, Shenandoah University.
-Karen gained experience in retail, hospital ( Mercy Hospital- Wilkes-Barre, Ephrata Community Hospital- Ephrata, Community General Hospital – Reading), and long term care pharmacy settings prior to joining the pharmacy staff at The Reading Hospital and Medical Center.
-She worked as a staff pharmacist at Reading Hospital in all areas, including the Neonatal Intensive Care Unit and Pediatrics, until she accepted the Pediatric Clinical Specialist position in 2010.
+Karen Yakabosky received her Bachelor’s of Pharmacy degree from Temple University School of Pharmacy, and her Doctor of Pharmacy degree from the Bernard J. Dunn School of Pharmacy, Shenandoah University.
+Karen gained experience in retail, hospital (Mercy Hospital in Wilkes-Barre, Pa.; Ephrata Community Hospital, Ephrata, Pa.; Community General Hospital, Reading, Pa.), and long-term care pharmacy settings prior to joining the pharmacy staff at Reading Hospital.
+She worked as a staff pharmacist at Reading Hospital in all areas including the Neonatal Intensive Care Unit and Pediatrics prior to accepting the Pediatric Clinical Specialist position in 2010.